kpreid/all-is-cubes/CONTRIBUTING.md

 If you have added or modified any public items, check if their documentation is correct and comprehensible when viewed as `rustdoc` pages.
-(`cargo xtask lint` will generate the documentation along with its other checks.)
+(Tip: `cargo xtask lint` also builds the documentation, and `cargo xtask doc` will build docs in the same way to avoid unnecessary rebuilds).

+Consider running these additional commands when they are relevant:

-Consider running `cargo xtask fuzz` to fuzz-test changes to modules that have fuzz test coverage.
+* `cargo xtask fuzz <duration>` will fuzz-test changes to modules that have fuzz test coverage.
+* `cargo xtask check-features` will try building all combinations of package features.

 Code style
 ----------